Internet-Draft Token Exchange Target Service Discovery June 2026

 3. Token Exchange Target Service Discovery Endpoint

-This specification defines a new endpoint for OAuth 2.0 Authorization Servers that enables clients to discover the set of available target services (audiences, resources, and scopes) for a given subject token when performing OAuth 2.0 Token Exchange [RFC8693].
+This specification defines a new endpoint for OAuth 2.0 authorization servers that enables clients to discover the set of available Token Exchange Targets (such as audiences, resources, scopes, and token types) for a given subject token when performing OAuth 2.0 Token Exchange [RFC8693].

-The endpoint is identified by the Authorization Server metadata parameter token_exchange_target_service_discovery_endpoint, as defined in Section 7.
+The endpoint is identified by the authorization server metadata parameter token_exchange_target_service_discovery_endpoint, as defined in Section 3.1.

 The client makes a request to the token exchange target service discovery endpoint by sending an HTTP POST request to the endpoint URL.
 The client MUST use TLS as specified in Section 1.6 of [RFC6749].

-The endpoint URL MUST be obtained from the Authorization Server's metadata document [RFC8414] using the token_exchange_target_service_discovery_endpoint parameter.
-The endpoint URL is an absolute URL as defined by [RFC3986].
+The endpoint URL MUST be obtained from the authorization server's metadata document [RFC8414] using the token_exchange_target_service_discovery_endpoint parameter.
+The endpoint URL is an absolute URL.

 The following parameters are used in the request: